evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Users can create aliases that can be used in patch builds (in the "upstream" project) to kick off a child patch (in the "downstream" project).
-Create aliases in the upstream project in the Patch Aliases section of the project configuration page.
+Create aliases **in the upstream project** in the Patch Aliases section of the project configuration page.
 Click "Add Patch Trigger Alias".

 Options:

--   Alias: The name of the alias.
+- **Alias**: The name of the alias.
--   Project: The downstream project.
+- **Project**: The downstream project identifier.
--   Module: Optionally specify a module to apply changes to.
+- **Module**: If you want tests to include the upstream project's changes, add the parent project as a module in the downstream project yaml, and specify that module name here.
--   Wait on: You can have the child patch wait on a complete(success or failed), success, or failed status from the parent.
-Otherwise the child patch will run immediately.
-If the patch depends on parent status, at least one parent task must be scheduled.
+- **Wait on**: You can have the child patch wait on a complete (success or failed), success, or failed status from the parent.
+Otherwise, the child patch will run immediately.
+If the patch depends on the parent status, at least one parent task must be scheduled.
--   Patch alias, variant and task regexes: Run a subset of tasks in the downstream project by specifying an alias or by specifying task and variant regexes.
+- **Patch alias, variant and task regexes**: Run a subset of tasks in the downstream project by specifying an alias or by specifying task and variant regexes.